-There are some marked parallels beween this story and myths from ancient Egypt – see below.
-Because bushman culture is older it is possible that the bushman story was a source for the Egyptian myths.
+There are marked parallels between this story and myths from ancient Egypt (see below).
+Because Bushman culture is much older it is likely that the Bushman story was a source for the Egyptian myths.

-None of the above proves the age or the source of this story but it does prove that the story was preserved within – and therefore expresses something essential about – a culture as old as humanity itself.
+None of the above proves the age of this story but it does prove that the story was preserved within – and thus expresses something essential about – a culture as old as humanity itself.

-At the same time, as I will show, the story refers repeatedly to the creation of consciousness which is a highly sophisticated attainment.
-Consciousness here means a conscious relationship with the the collective unconscious, which relationship, Jung showed, constitutes individuation, a potential but difficult-to-realize maturation of the personality.
-Individuation looks different in different individuals and in different cultures but, beneath the differences, it is the product of the same relationship.
+At the same time, as I will show, this story refers repeatedly to the creation of consciousness which is a highly sophisticated attainment.
+Consciousness here means a conscious relationship with the archetypes of the unconscious, which relationship, Jung showed, constitutes individuation, a potential but difficult-to-realize maturation of the personality.
+Individuation looks different in different individuals and different cultures but, beneath the differences, it is the product of the same relationship.